Egypt buys 30 Rafale fighter jets from France

 Cairo (AFP) –

-Egypt's military has confirmed it ordered 30 Rafale jets from French defence firm Dassault Aviation to shore up "national security".
+Egypt's military has confirmed it ordered 30 Rafale jets from French defence firm Dassault Aviation, putting the country in debt for decades.

-The order, which follows the 2015 purchase of 24 Rafale jets, will be financed through a 10-year loan, the military said in a statement late Monday.
+The order, which follows the 2015 purchase of 24 Rafale jets, the first sold to a foreign country, will be financed through a 10-year loan, the military said in a statement late Monday.

-Investigative site Disclose had reported earlier Monday that the order was part of a secret mega-defence deal worth almost four billion euros ($4.8 billion).
+Investigative site Disclose had reported that the order concluded on April 26 was part of a secret defence mega-deal, including missiles and electronics, worth almost four billion euros ($4.8 billion).

-The new Rafale deal "reinforces the strategic and military partnership between France and Egypt," French Defence Minister Florence Parly said in a statement on Tuesday.
+The new Rafale deal "reinforces the strategic and military partnership between France and Egypt", French Defence Minister Florence Parly said Tuesday.

-"This contract illustrates the strategic nature of the partnership that France maintains with Egypt, while our two countries are resolutely committed to the fight against terrorism and are working for stability in their regional environment," the statement added.
+"This contract illustrates the strategic nature of the partnership... while our two countries are resolutely committed to the fight against terrorism and are working for stability in their regional environment."

-Cairo has positioned itself as a bulwark of stability in the region as the conflict in its western neighbour Libya grinds on.
+Egypt, neighbouring war-torn Libya, has long positioned itself as a bulwark of stability in the region.

-At a joint press conference with Sisi in Paris in December, Macron said: "I will not condition defence and economic cooperation matters on these disagreements (over human rights)."
+At a joint press conference in Paris in December, Macron said: "I will not condition defence and economic cooperation matters on these disagreements (over human rights)."

 © 2021 AFP